kyungrae/study/mongodb/part1.md

 There are a couple of conditions that can cause the death of a cursor.
 First, when a cursor finishes iterating through the matching results, it will clean up.
 Another way is that, when a cursor goes out of scope on the client side, the drivers send the database a special message to let it know that it can kill that cursor.
-Finally, even if the user hasn't iterated through all the results and the cursor is still in scope, after 10 minutes of inactivity, a database will automatically die.
+Finally, even if the user hasn't iterated through all the results and the cursor is still in scope, after 10 minutes of inactivity, a database cursor will automatically die.

 Many drivers have implemented a function called immortal which tells the database not to time out the cursor.
 If you turn off a cursor's timeout, you must iterate through all of its results or kill it to make sure it gets closed.